 The Department of Social & Behavioral Sciences also offers instruction in research methodology and sociology to enrich the nursing programs and to contribute social science perspectives to the health science mission of the UC San Francisco campus.

 The UCSF Doctoral Program in Sociology is housed in the Department of Social and Behavioral Sciences (SBS), one of four departments of instruction and research in the School of Nursing at the University of California, San Francisco.
-(Also affiliated with the School of Nursing and with the SBS department is the Institute of Health & Aging.)
+(Also affiliated with the School of Nursing as well as the SBS department is the Institute of Health & Aging.)

-Note: UCSF School of Nursing also offers Doctoral (Ph.D.)
-Programs in Nursing.
+Note: UCSF School of Nursing also offers a Doctoral (Ph.D.)
+Program in Nursing.
 The Department of Social and Behavioral Sciences offers a Health Policy program for students with a nursing background, see the Nursing Doctoral (Ph.D.)
 Health Policy Program web page.

 To qualify for candidacy for the doctoral degree (Ph.D.) in sociology, students must satisfactorily complete qualifying examinations in social theory and in sociology of health and illness at the end of the first and second years.
 Additionally, the student must prepare a scholarly literature review on a relevant problem leading to the dissertation, which usually addresses selected specialty area(s) on which the student has chosen to focus.
 The dissertation is expected to be based on original research.

 The Doctoral Program in Sociology offers one of the most in-depth curricula in the US in medical sociology broadly conceived.
 The Masters degree in sociology is not offered.